LED Resistor Calculator

 📘 Usage Notes

-- • LED presets are typical values for indicator LEDs at ~20 mA; always verify with datasheet
+- • LED presets are typical for indicator LEDs at 3 mA; always verify with datasheet

-- • For power LEDs (>100 mA), use Custom preset and consult manufacturer specifications
+- • For power LEDs (>100 mA), use Custom preset and consult manufacturer specs